This newsletter includes:

 We were just about at the end of the day, and it was so quiet in the computer room not a creature was stirring, not even a mouse.
 Santa whispered in my ear, that he was so happy to have iTech Solutions on his team, that he was making sure we were all on the Nice list.
 I in turn asked Santa, “What are the people on the Naughty List getting for Christmas besides Coal?”.
 He said, “because they have been so bad, I am giving them Windows Servers.
 After all the crashes, problems, and headaches they will have with those Windows Servers, they will think twice about being naughty again.”
 I shook my head in agreement.

 Then Santa said, “you know the last time you were here you told me that I should backup the system and move my tapes to the South Pole.
 Well, I am a little concerned that if we lost our tapes, then everyone would know who is on the Naughty and Nice list.”
 I said, not to worry, you have two options.
-We can do software encryption now that you are on 6.1 with BRMS, or we can do Hardware Encryption with that fancy new Fibre attached LTO-5 tape drive we installed last spring on the 720, and the SAS attached LTO-4 tape drive on the new 720.
+We can do software encryption with BRMS, or we can do Hardware Encryption with that fancy new Fibre attached LTO-5 tape drive we installed last spring, and the SAS attached LTO-6 tape drive on the new S814.
 I could see Santa was very happy as there was a sparkle in his eye.
-We planned to do the hardware based Tape Encryption using TKLM in February.
+We planned to do the hardware based Tape Encryption using SKLM (TKLM) in February.
 If your tapes are not encrypted what would happen if you lost a tape?
 Who would have your data?
 Let iTech Solutions Encrypt your tapes.

 Now, Santa was starting to look a little tired and I asked him what the problem was?
 He said, he needs a little more help managing and operating his IBM i.
 He said it was so much better now that iTech Solutions is handling his PTFs and i5/OS upgrades, but he just wishes that iTech Solutions could help him with things like Technical Support, remote support, or keep a set of “eyes and ears” on his systems, as well as question and answers.
 I told him that for a fixed monthly fee, he could have telephone access to iTech Solution’s Certified Expert Engineers 24 hours a day, 7 days per week, including holidays like Christmas.
 Santa said “I thought Santa was the only person who works on Christmas”.
 Support includes assistance, consultation advice on technical matters, how-to questions for the elves, and that we could also use tools like VPN to remotely access his machine to determine the problem and work with his staff to resolve the issue.
 Santa said, that was what he wanted for Christmas.
 If Santa wants iTech Solutions for his support, then shouldn’t you?